 If you are newly pregnant (or thinking about becoming pregnant) this post will be invaluable for you.
 In this post I will share my favorite morning sickness tips so that you will have a more pleasant and joyful first trimester.

-When I became pregnant with my first child I assumed I would not get morning sickness.
+When I became pregnant with my first child I assumed I would not get morning sickness and would avoid any early signs of pregnancy.
 I think deep down I thought that if I acknowledged morning sickness as an option, I would therefore bring it upon myself and get sick.
 Ha!
 That was a classic first trimester mistake!